octo-technology/tezos-academy/src/Chapters/ChapterTuples/course.md

 ## Your mission

+You received a laserbeam message from Interstellar Gov: We have received your registration form but the name Galactica is already assigned !
+You must fill a  new form for changing the name of the ship.
+It is time to fill the "name modification" form for your ship called "Enterprise because Galactica was already taken".

 1- Your mission is to create the _ship_ type as a tuple with the _name_ of your ship as string, its _code_ as string, and its _price_ in tez.

 <!-- prettier-ignore -->